 MANAUS–AMAZON JUNGLE.
 Floating past the clustered huts of locals living on the banks of the river, cruise down the Rio Negro to the MEETING OF THE WATERS.
 Marvel at the confluence of the dark-colored Rio Negro and the light chocolate-colored Rio Solimões, where the two rivers come together to form the mighty Amazon.
 For four miles, these two bodies of water flow side by side before they mix together.
 Later, disembark at a JUNGLE ISLAND (water level permitting) with fascinating native flora and fauna.
 This afternoon, arrive at the Ecopark Jungle Lodge on the banks of the Rio Negro inside the Amazonian rainforest.
 (B,L,D)

 RIO DE JANEIRO.
 Sprawling between majestic granite peaks and the blue South Atlantic, Rio is a city of beauty, wonder, and energy.
-Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana Beaches.
-Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the infamous Christ the Redeemer statue and 360-degree views of Guanabara Bay and the bustling city below.
+Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana beaches.
+Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the famous Christ the Redeemer statue and 360-degree views of Guanabara Bay and the bustling city below.
 Your afternoon is free to explore on your own.
-Perhaps join an optional excursion to a nearby favela for a glimpse into the life of these colorful communities that nearly 25% of the people call home.
-Tonight, perhaps opt for a dinner at a local churrascaria, serving prime meats, seafood, and fish.
+Perhaps join an optional excursion to a nearby favela for a glimpse into the life of these colorful communities that nearly 20% of the people call home.

 RIO DE JANEIRO.
 A free day in Rio allows you to relax on one of the beaches or take an optional excursion to the historic city of Petropolis to see the former summer palace of Emperor Pedro II.